-There are hundreds of online piano services, most of which are pretty good.
+There are dozens of online piano services, most of which are pretty good.
 However, the quality of the teacher can make or break a student’s affinity toward the piano and even largely influence their future career choices.

 Those are some of the reasons why we’ve made sure to pick only the best of the best – companies, services, websites, and academies that live and breathe music and are both experienced and equipped to teach newcomers, intermediates, and advanced-level pianists.

 Have you tried any of the online piano lessons on this list?
 If so, let me know what you thought of them!